- Every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.

 Globally, prematurity is the leading cause of death in children under the age of 5.
 And in almost all countries with reliable data, preterm birth rates are increasing.

 Inequalities in survival rates around the world are stark.
-In low-income settings, half of the babies born at 32 weeks (two months early) die due to a lack of feasible, cost-effective care, such as warmth, breastfeeding support, and basic care for infections and breathing difficulties.
+In low-income settings, half of the babies born at or below 32 weeks (2 months early) die due to a lack of feasible, cost-effective care, such as warmth, breastfeeding support, and basic care for infections and breathing difficulties.
 In high-income countries, almost all of these babies survive.

-To reduce preterm birth rates, women need better access to family planning and increased empowerment, as well as improved care before, between and during pregnancies.
+To help reduce preterm birth rates, women need improved care before, between and during pregnancies.
+Better access to contraceptives and increased empowerment could also help reduce preterm births.

 Why does preterm birth happen?